pointfeev/CreamInstaller/.github/ISSUE_TEMPLATE/false-positives.md

 ---
-name: Mamson.A!ac, Phonzy.A!ml, Wacatac.H!ml, Malgent!MSR, Tiggre!rfn
+name: Mamson.A!ac, Phonzy.A!ml, Wacatac.H!ml, Malgent!MSR, Tiggre!rfn, and many many others
 about: These are false positives; see this template's content.
 title: I promise not to post another issue about false positives.
 labels: ''